JetixWP/really-simple-featured-video/readme.txt

 You can enable/disable support for post types via the settings page though by default featured videos are enabled for blog posts.

-#### Enable Video Autoplay
+#### Enable/Disable Video Controls, Autoplay, Loop & Picture-In-Picture

-You can also enable autoplay for featured videos, this is an option available at settings page.
+You can manage everything for the featured videos, by setting them accordingly, options for these are available at settings page.

+#### Mute Video Sound

+You also have an option to control video sound, set this at the settings page.

 #### Shortcodes